Sk3pper/sk3pper.github.io/README.md

 ```

-The site will be available at `http://localhost:1313`.
+The local site will be available at `http://localhost:1313`.